 Office of International Education

-If you are an international student attending Tech on an F-1 or J-1 visa, you will work closely with International Student and Scholar Services (ISSS) in the Office of International Education.
-Once you are accepted to a Tech graduate program, ISSS will be available to help you with everything from serving as your resource on campus about your student immigration status to offering diverse cultural, educational, and leadership opportunities in order for you to make a well-integrated transition to Georgia Tech and the U.S.
+Georgia Tech is authorized under federal law to enroll nonimmigrant alien students.
+If you currently hold or will require an F-1 or J-1 visa to enroll in classes at Georgia Tech, you will work closely with International Student and Scholar Services (ISSS) in the Office of International Education.
+ISSS is here to assist you as a resource regarding your student immigration status as well as offer diverse cultural, educational, and leadership opportunities in order for you to make a well-integrated transition to Georgia Tech and the United States.

 For more information about the Office of International Education, click here.